yasirbhutta/yasirbhutta.github.io/artistic-design/docs/artistic-design.md

 **Black Ink and Limitations:** By combining CMY inks, we can create a variety of colors.
 However, perfect black is difficult to achieve by just subtracting colors.
 That's why black (K) is often added as a separate ink in CMYK.
 This ensures sharp blacks and richer overall colors.

-**4. Hue, Saturation and Luminance:**
+## Hue, Saturation and Luminance

-Hue, Saturation, and Luminance (HSL) are three fundamental properties used to describe and manipulate color.
-They work together to create the vast spectrum of colors we perceive:
+- Hue, Saturation, and lightness (HSL) are three fundamental properties used to `describe` and `manipulate` color.
+- They work together to create the vast spectrum of colors we perceive.

 **1. Hue:**